Current Programs and Events

 Hosted by Indiana Audubon, the national park plays an important role in this the Indiana Dunes Birding Festival.
 This incredible four-day event showcases dozens of birding spots around the region with expert led outings.

-Indiana Dunes Outdoor Adventure Festival: Second week in September
+Indiana Dunes Outdoor Adventure Festival: Early September

 The OAF showcases the region’s natural and cultural significance through activities such as hiking, paddling, biking, photography, birding, and others.